-Devices for removing individual slabs are available.
-Once the initial paving has been removed, it should be relatively straightforward to uplift the area of paving.
+Where new services are to be installed or access is required to existing services under the paved area, the paviors should be lifted carefully, cleaned and stockpiled for later use.
+Devices for removing individual paviors are available.
+Once the initial paviors have been removed, it should be relatively straightforward to uplift an area of paving.
+When work on underground services is complete, trenches should be backfilled using layers of suitable material detailed in BS EN 13285: 2003 or the Specification for Highway Works.
+These materials should be laid in thicknesses of 100-125mm and compacted with suitable equipment.
+Non-settling items such as foamed concrete can also be used.
+The paving should then be relaved on a sand bedding course in accordance with the recommendations of BS 7533: Part 3: 1997.
 During relaying a slight surcharge should be created in the sand bedding course to allow for settlement of the paving following initial compaction and early trafficking.
 Typically, reinstated areas of paving should have a surcharge of 2-3mm over the surrounding paved area.
-As the majority of paving is rectangular in shape, there should be no difficulty in obtaining replacement paving.
-Ideally, these should be obtained from the original supplier.
-Any replacement paving should be mixed with the existing paving to ensure an adequate colour blend between the old and new products.
+As the majority of clay paviors are rectangular in shape, there should be no difficulty in obtaining replacement paviors, Ideally, these should be obtained from the original supplier.
+Any replacement paviors should be mixed with the existing paviors to ensure an adequate colour blend between the old and new products.
+The new areas should be carefully maintained until detritus has sealed the joints.